 #!/bin/sh # rm /home/def_user/frappe-bench/sites/site1.local/private/files/* rm /home/def_user/frappe-bench/sites/site1.local/public/files/* tar -xzf /home/def_user/local_restore/pri-files.tar.gz -C /home/def_user/frappe-bench/sites/site1.local/private/files/ tar -xzf /home/def_user/local_restore/pub-files.tar.gz -C /home/def_user/frappe-bench/sites/site1.local/public/files

 I named this script “external_files” and placed it in the /bin directory so I can type it like a command.

 Also again, you must set the script file to be executable with the following command:

 Now you are ready to move on…

 The ‘incron’ utility allows you to constantly monitor a directory and then take action when something changes or is added to the directory.
-In our case we will be monitoring the /drop directory for new inbound database backup files form the primary server and immediately using a script (from Step #6) to handle all of the files management
+In our case we will be monitoring the /drop directory for new inbound database backup files from the primary server and immediately using a script (from Step #6) to handle all of the file management functions

 From the default linux user account use the following command to install ‘incron’ utility: